Sudesh2108/Medical-Store-Management-System/README.md

-# Medical-Store-Management-System
+# Real-Time Pharmaceutical Inventory System

-# 💊 Medical Store Management System
+# 💊 Real-Time Pharmaceutical Inventory System

 A desktop application built in Java for managing stock, sales, and reporting for a medical store.